 What are the differences in the self-certification forms on the website?

 Two forms can be downloaded from the site.
 If you need to self-certify your degree with the list of exams held, that is the form to be used.Should you wish to self-certify other qualifications, please use the general form.

 Yes, it must be signed otherwise the self-certification is not valid.

 I already have a certificate listing the exams included in my degree.
 Can I submit this in place of the self-certification?

-No, you cannot.
+No, you cannot if you are an Italian and European Community citizen.
 Government offices can only accept self-certifications of qualifications issued by other Government Offices.

 Amongst the documents to be provided is an abstract.
 What is it?

 The abstract is the thesis summary of your Master’s degree.

 How is the research proposal to be set out?